If you think The Oscars is all caviar, Champagne, big stars and free stuff, you’re right!

 Jimmy Kimmel's Post Oscars Toast Backstage

 We finally arrived at the Ray Dolby Ballroom for the Governor’s Ball around 11:40 pm and the party was ab-so-lute-ly poppin’!
 Once we evicted the seat-stealing randos from our reserved table, we settled in, sat back and let the waiters pamper us with more caviar.

 Mira Sorvino & Ashley Judd Outside The Governors Ball

 Did you know Chef Wolfgang Puck whipped up more than 60 delicious dishes for ball attendees featuring luxe ingredients like wagyu beef, French black truffles, and edible gold?
 But for me, it was all caviar – easier on my no-meat diet.
 I heard that there was $35,000-worth of caviar at the ball, and I estimate I consumed about $1K of it.
 Plenty left for the other 1500 guests!
 But I did save room for dessert!

 A highlight from the evening?
-When producer Darla K. Anderson, winner for Best Animated Film for Coco, stopped by our table to get a quick pic with Mike.
+When producer Darla K. Anderson, winner of Best Animated Film for Coco, stopped by our table to get a quick pic with Mike.

 Jimmy Kimmel’s Post-Oscars Party

 In case you thought we were wimps who quit partying once we were seated with champagne and caviar, you THOUGHT WRONG!
-We took our stamina to the next level and headed to Jimmy Kimmel’s after-party in West Hollywood at The Lot, which was also his wife Molly McNearney’s 40th birthday bash.
+We took our stamina to the next level and headed to Jimmy Kimmel’s after-party in West Hollywood at The Lot.
+It wasn’t just an Oscar party, it also was his wife Molly McNearney’s 40th birthday bash!
 I was so energized, I could have stayed up ‘till the cows came home.
 I just didn’t want the night to end!

 Jimmy Kimmel's Post Oscars Party